 Sites near occupied buildings and in dense urban areas.

-Drill hole to remove soft clay or loose sand.
+Drill hole to remove soft clay, loose sand, or undocumented fill.

-Load crushed rock in thin lifts & ram to install ground improvement at edge & form RAP.
+Load select material in lifts & ram and compact to install ground improvement at edge & form CSC/CAP.

-Finished RAP and ground improvement with footing and/or slab above.
+Finished CSC/CAP and ground improvement with footing and/or slab above.

 Compacted Soil Column and Compacted Aggregate Pier (CSC and CAP) provide excellent ground improvement support of foundations and slabs.
 The CSC/CAP process uses rammed and compacted select material in a drilled hole to form strong, engineered, “composite ground.”
 Select materials include crushed rock, sand, recycled material, and engineered soil-cement mixes.
 The CSC/CAP compaction process is applied to each lift of select material.
 The compaction force causes the select material to compact and to press laterally into a drilled hole; resulting in a coarse-sided CSC/CAP with a finish diameter greater than the drill diameter.
 CSC/CAP produces cavity expansion effects on the adjacent soil that 1) increase lateral confining pressure, 2) increase shear strength, 3) increase over-consolidation ratio, 4) reduce void ratio, and 5) increase soil stiffness.
 As CSC/CAP composite ground is loaded, high friction forces at the edges resist load and transfer the footing stress out and lower into the soil profile.
 A CSC/CAP is akin to a stiff spring that is confined in a soft spring medium (the native soil), where the stiff spring will attract more load and resist compression by virtue of the very dense lifts of compacted select material.